 Overload: in order to bring about adaptation the body must work slightly higher than it is accustomed to and therefore the exercise stimulus must increase.

 Progression: this is the increase in demand over time to cause adaptation.

-Progressive Overload can be achieved by increasing the demand over time through frequency, intensity, time, and balancing rest and recovery time.
+Progressive Overload can be achieved by increasing the demand over time through frequency, intensity (load), time under tension, and balancing rest and recovery time.

 The stimulus provided must be enough to challenge and evoke muscle adaptation.
 Improvements in muscle strength will require the weight to progressively increase.

 It is important to remember that if the exercise stimulus stops, i.e you stop training then the benefits gained will gradually decline over time.